tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 Heard her before I saw her that first night.

 I was on the porch, nursing some bottom-shelf whiskey and listening to the crickets chirp, planning on passing out where I sat.
 A new nightly ritual as of the last few weeks.
 Nothing else to do, really.
 No one to talk to except for Doreen.
 Unfortunately, though, my wife and I hadn’t been talking much in the wake of everything.
-In the first few weeks after his passing, I’d talk to her, but it’s tough to converse with something that gives you nothing in return.
+In the first few weeks after his passing, I’d talk to her, but it’s tough to converse with someone that gives you nothing in return.

 You see, she hadn’t spoken a word since Junior’s death.
 A lot of wailing, but no actual language.
 Not a peep.
 Four months, three weeks, and six days of wordlessness. "*Expressive mutism*" is what the doctor called it.